gelijergensen/FingerTrees/README.md

-# Fingertrees
+# FingerTrees
-An implementation of 2-3 Fingertrees as in Hinze &amp; Paterson 2006 with applications
+An implementation of 2-3 Finger Trees as in Hinze &amp; Paterson 2006 with applications